pbl64k/coursera-proglang-practice/section-1/section-1-problems.md

 ## Quirky Addition -- Continued (*)

-Write a function `add_all_opt` option that given a list of "optional" integers, adds those integers that are there (i.e. adds all the `SOME i`).
+Write a function `add_all_opt` that given a list of "optional" integers, adds those integers that are there (i.e. adds all the `SOME i`).
 If the list does not contain any `SOME` is in it, i.e. they are all `NONE` or the list is empty, the function should evaluate to NONE.

 **HINT:** It probably wouldn't make sense to use `add_opt` for